 Alas, there is myself, the Agent of Gratitude.
 I am employed as the face of the Agency and routinely parade the benefits of a Gratitude Journal, how it improved my perspective, cemented my acceptance of an illness I struggle to manage, much less combat.
 I maintain my mental clarity and emotional composure during stressful times with a Gratitude Journal to flood my memory with GOOD things that occur daily.
 The continuous activity of finding, reporting, and judging Gratitudes restricts the available free time I have to consider negativity.
 This practice alone is the foundation of my heart’s emotional strength and the reason I am able to see beyond my plethora of godforsaken symptoms.
 Meditation is a direct response to the need for improving my mental endurance.
 After two years, I can catch my thoughts going dark and steer them towards positivity and productivity.
 I adopted yoga for the stability of my body, starting with 12 poses and two years later, I have over 60 at my command to halt or slow the effects of the disease.
 My soul flies as we build this lifestyle, brand, business, and blog together!

 Multiple Sclerosis is NOT strong enough to kill me.
 No way, no how.
 It is very capable of making life miserable as you lose control of basic body functions, physically and mentally.
-I fight back with PURPOSE.
+I fight back with MINDSET.
 I know my purpose is to help others.
 Helping others is what defined my career in education, all three levels, as a teacher.
 Although schools refuse to hire me in their classrooms (*shrugs* Guess it is the wheelchair but whatever.)
-I can teach others, like me.
+I can inspire others, like me.
 I can detail the experiences on and off prescription medicines.
 I can share the intricacies of cannabis that I’ve learned will affect your Multiple Sclerosis symptoms, how, why.
 I offer my harrowing accounts of balancing my water intake to offset the issues with bowel movements and incontinence.
 Are you struggling with sleep?
 Me too and I blogged about the solutions I found.
 Marriage, parenting, relationships and exhaustion.
 I know. *fist bump* It jacks me up and I offer what I did; in hopes, you do better.
 This blog is the help that I can provide to others.
 From the lessons I’ve learned changing my diet (I’m 4yrs into the Pescatarian lifestyle.) to how my family of 6, somehow, with a parent like ME, is surviving this Pandemic.
-I’m an original member of a podcast, That’s The Way I Feel, that centers on THRIVING despite Multiple Sclerosis.
-I’m building a research adventure in which I and another MS’er will follow the Healing Multiple Sclerosis protocols, swallow the advised vitamins and rid ourselves of the trauma and candida theorized to cause Multiple Sclerosis.
-My passion is helping others by testimonies, experience, and witnessed results over dedicated programs of study.

 We swim in facts concerning wellness.
 Over the years, the family and I gathered tips, strategies, tricks, short-cuts to improve wellness and even debunked some.
 From vitamins and supplements to water, yoga, meditation, diet, even our children take Wellness & Holistic Health courses within their respective schools.
 Here, we share that information as images, videos, and eyewitness accounts.